athenahealth/aone-fhir-subscriptions/README.md

 _Note: this sample application is not intended for direct production use but is provided as an illustrative example to help inform your webhook development efforts._

-### Set up your Developer Portal Account
+### 2.2 - Set up your Developer Portal Account

 See [athenahealth API Onboarding Overview](https://docs.athenahealth.com/api/guides/onboarding-overview) for details on how to register a new athenahealth Developer Portal account and get an OAuth client ID and secret pair to access athenahealth APIs in general.

 See also [Authorization Overview](https://docs.athenahealth.com/api/guides/authorization-overview) for information on how to request an OAuth token with specific scopes.
 Note that only 2-Legged OAuth apps are permitted to access the Event Subscription APIs at this time.
+Note also that the Subscription APIs are *not* part of athenahealth's certified US Core FHIR R4 endpoints, so these scopes will not be listed in the self-service UI.
+You should work with the athenahealth API operations team to request the following scopes:
+- `system/SubscriptionTopic.read`
+- `system/Subscription.write`
+- `system/Subscription.read`

 &nbsp;

-## Subscription Management
+## 3 - Subscription Management

-### Topic Discovery
+### 3.1 - Topic Discovery

 To discover the topics available for subscription, you can call the SubscriptionTopic search endpoint.
 This endpoint requires the `system/SubscriptionTopic.read` scope.
-For preliminary list of topics available for subscription, see [appendix](#subscription-topics) below.
+For the current list of topics available for subscription, see [appendix](#subscription-topics) below.

 Request:
 ```